May 4, 2018

-- Staff Development – what inspections items failed?
+- Manager Growth – what inspections items failed?

 - Store inspections – are the stores how they should be?

-- Store inspections – are there specific areas that need improvement?
+- Staff review – are there specific areas that need improvement?

 - Store maintenance items – is everything working?

-- Store maintenance items – are my stores getting the support they need?
+- Employee support – are my cashiers getting the support they need?

 Focus – Knowing the Main Thing